Skip to content

 Bugleweed may also interact with medications such as antithyroid drugs (e.g. methimazole or carbimazole) and beta blockers.
 These interactions could mask symptoms, interfere with treatment, or affect thyroid blood test results.

-Bugleweed should only be used under medical supervision.
-Monitoring is important and may include heart rate, TSH, free T4, free T3, and thyroid antibodies (TRAb, if available).
+Because Graves’ disease can become serious if poorly controlled, bugleweed should only be used with appropriate medical supervision and monitoring.
+This may include heart rate, TSH, free T4, free T3, and thyroid antibodies (TRAb, if available).

 FAQs